 - At Nelson College London (NCL), Value for Money (VFM) means the optimal use of resources to achieve the intended outcomes as demonstrated by internal and external metrics.
-To achieve that NCL aims to spend less, spend well and spend wisely.
+To achieve VFM, NCL aims to spend less, spend well and spend wisely.
 Therefore, in line with the National Audit Office (NAO) criteria, the College assesses the value for money of its expenditures using the following criteria: - a. economy: minimising the cost of resources used or required (inputs) spending less; - b. efficiency: the relationship between the output from goods or services and the resources to produce them spending well; and - c. effectiveness: the relationship between the intended and actual results of public spending (outcomes) spending wisely. - 2.
-The College is committed to achieve VFM from all its activities through the best use of the resources available in order to achieve the desired output and maximise the benefit achieved from that output, in the interest of students, taxpayers and shareholders. - 3.
-The College is conscious that the benefits of gaining a degree are numerous both in terms of students' future careers, but also in terms of their personal development and the wider contribution they can make to society. - 4.
-The College uses both external and internal metrics as a measure for the intended outcomes or desired output.
+The College is committed to achieving VFM from all its activities through the best use of the resources available to achieve the desired output and maximise the benefit achieved from that output in the interest of students, taxpayers and shareholders. - 3.
+The College is conscious that the benefits of gaining a degree are numerous both in terms of student's future careers, personal development, and the wider contribution they can make to society. - 4.
+The College uses external and internal metrics to measure the intended outcomes or desired output.
 The external measures used by the College are externally collected such as the TEF metrics on student satisfaction with teaching, assessment and feedback (taken from the National Student Survey, NSS), continuation (retention) rates (taken from the Higher Education Statistics Agency, HESA) and a measurement known as Longitudinal Educational Outcomes data (LEO).
-There are other internal metrics based on the data the College collates and analyses, such as the Value for Money Score covering a range of socio-economic and well-being measures; and Employability Skills Gains metrics.
-The internal data for these two metrics are collected in the form of surveys of students who have recently graduated from the College.
+Other internal metrics based on the data the College collates and analyses, such as the Value for Money Score covering a range of socio-economic and well-being measures; and Employability Skills Gains metrics.
+The internal data for these two metrics are collected in the form of surveys of students who have recently graduated from College.